crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 - Log files are created in the `wp-content/plugins/crowdsec/logs` folder
 - Cache files of the File system cache are created in the `wp-content/plugins/crowdsec/.cache` folder
-- TLS authentication files are located in the `wp-content/plugins/crowdsec/tls` folder
+- TLS authentication files
-- Geolocation database files are located in the `wp-content/plugins/crowdsec/geolocation` folder
+- Geolocation database files

 **N.B.:**
-- There is no need to protect the `.cache` folder if you are using Redis or Memcached cache systems.
+- There is no need to protect cache files if you are using Redis or Memcached cache systems.
-- There is no need to protect the `logs` folder if you disable debug and prod logging.
+- There is no need to protect log files if you disable debug and prod logging.
-- There is no need to protect the `tls` folder if you use Bouncer API key authentication type.
+- There is no need to protect TLS files if you use Bouncer API key authentication type.
-- There is no need to protect the `geolocation` folder if you don't use the geolocation feature.
+- There is no need to protect geolocation files if you don't use the geolocation feature.

 #### Nginx

 If you are using Nginx, you should add a directive in your website configuration file to deny access to these folders.

-This could be done with the following snippet:
+For log and cache files, this could be done with the following snippet:

 ```
 server {